xerial-games/marketplace-web3-sdk/README.md

 yarn dev
 ```

+- You can now go to this URL in your browser and see your code running locally: `http://localhost:3000`

 ## Project dependencies

 The following dependency is required for other developers to implement the functionality in their own repositories, by copying and incorporating the functional parts of this repository and installing `ethers` as well.
 We are currently using this version `"ethers": "5.7"` as it is the stable version at the moment: